trlef19/MiCTS/README_en.md

 Ensure that Google is the latest version

-### Sometimes, the screen edge flashed but did not trigger successfully, the interface appeared after opening Google
+### Sometimes it doesn't trigger successfully, and the interface appears only after opening Google

 This is likely due to the tombstone mechanism.
 Check if your device has related settings and add Google to the whitelist, such as selecting "No restrictions" in battery saver